-The CAE is a resource-rich environment providing comprehensive academic support for all students, faculty, and staff in the Concordia community.
-The CAE is located on the first floor of Sieker Hall.
-Hours of operation are:
+The Center for Student Success is a resource-rich environment providing comprehensive academic support for all students, faculty, and staff in the Concordia community.

-Concordia offers supplemental writing instruction and project-by-project writing support for students in The Writing Center.
+Concordia offers supplemental writing instruction and project-by-project writing support for students in The John Bahr Writing Center.
 The Center also assists students in strengthening their reading and presentation skills.

 Concordia's Career Development Center (CDC) is a tremendous resource for mapping out students' futures.
 The Center helps students arrange part-time work, connect with peer tutors, prepare a resume, or explore an idea.
 Students enjoy the one-on-one mentoring, examining career paths, and learning job search techniques.
 Concordia's many professional connections continue to expand, offering internship opportunities such as with: IBM, ABC, NBC, MTV, PepsiCo, Sony, Carnegie Hall, Lincoln Center, Comedy Central and many more.

 Concordia College provides free tutoring assistance to all students.
 Peer tutors are trained upper-class students recommended by faculty and pursuing a program of study in the subject for which they are assisting.
 Students requesting tutoring MUST complete a Tutor Request Form and submit it in the Student Life Office.

 The study-in is designed to academically assist all students.
 Academic mentors and professional staff lead the study-in.
 Students who attend the study-in are encouraged to work independently and in small groups to complete course assignments and research.